echennh/US-cities-python-sql-docker/README.md

 5. Now you can run the Pycharm run configuration in debug mode.

 What happened?
-PyCharm had created a named Docker volume for its debugger helpers (us-cities-python-sql-docker_pycharm_helpers_PY-…) but—because of a known JetBrains bug—never copied the helper files into it, so every debug run died with “can't open file '/opt/.pycharm_helpers/pydev/pydevd.py'”.
+PyCharm had created a named Docker volume for its debugger helpers (us-cities-python-sql-docker_pycharm_helpers_PY-…) but - because of a known JetBrains bug - never copied the helper files into it, so every debug run died with “can't open file '/opt/.pycharm_helpers/pydev/pydevd.py'”.
 These prune commands deleted the stale, empty helpers volume (and associated containers/networks); when you opened PyCharm again it rebuilt the Compose interpreter from scratch, this time bind-mounting or repopulating the helpers correctly, so pydevd.py was finally present and the debugger could start.

 ### References
 https://youtrack.jetbrains.com/issue/PY-81141

 https://tomwojcik.com/posts/2021-01-20/filenotfound-fragment.py-pycharm